Dr. Russ Bartee

 How Email Sessions Work

-Email sessions take place through the client portal.
+Email sessions take place only through the client portal.
 Upon registering on the client portal, and speaking to Russ about your email sessions, you will be able to secure message “email” Russ.
 Russ will respond to your emails within 24 hours’ time, excluding weekends and holidays.
+Please do not use your usual email client to send confidential information to Russ... it is not a secure platform!
+People at Google, Yahoo, or wherever can have access to your email and texts,

 How to Handle Technology Issues